dimanikulin/fva/FVADocMD/WHERETOPUBLISH.md

 These websites offer a platform for writers to publish their articles and connect with a community of readers interested in technology and software development.
 Make sure to research each platform to determine which one is the best fit for your content and audience.

+freeCodeCamp is not for me as it for web development

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |